 If we reach our funding goal, we can finish the production of the documentary and schedule it for release during 2013.
 One of the rules of crowdfunding is that if we don’t reach our goal of 90 THOUSAND PESOS ($6,838), you get your money back.
 (And we will not receive anything).

-There are two practical ways you can support:
+There are two practical ways you can support:1) Economic support.

 We have designed a scheme of grants ranging from 150 to 10,000 pesos (that IDEAME automatically converts to your currency if you live in another country).
 All contributions count.
 The platform offers simple and secure payment methods.
-Remember that if the 90 THOUSAND PESOS don’t come together, you get your money back.
+Remember that if the 90 THOUSAND PESOS don’t come together, you get your money back.2) Pass the word

 For the success of this campaign, it is very important that you tell your friends about our project.
 Convince them to make a financial contribution, no matter how big or small.
 The sum is what counts.